The Ratio1 Smart Contracts Ecosystem

 Our focus on security

 All the on-chain components, specifically the smart contracts we’ve discussed, are designed with security as a top priority.
-Our approach ensures that no actor can alter the way the protocol functions, creating a Monolithic Smart Contract System between R1 Token, ND and MND SCs that is non-upgradeable and inter-coupled - every rule is set in stone.
+Our approach ensures that no actor can alter the way the protocol functions, creating a Monolithic Smart Contract System between R1 Token, ND and MND SCs that is and inter-coupled.

-This immutability comes with great responsibility: the system must be flexible enough to accommodate potential future needs, such as adjusting DEX interactions, allowing founders and the company to update wallet addresses if necessary, and more.
 To ensure long-term reliability, we have invested significant effort in comprehensive testing, covering the protocol as a whole.
-With over 130 tests covering over 99% of the codebase, we have rigorously examined various scenarios, including potential attacks and unintentional misuses.
+With over 130 tests covering over 99% of the codebase, we have rigorously examined various scenarios, including potential attacks and unintentional misuses, to protect our protocol and our users as much as possible.

 To further reinforce security and stability, we operate two additional networks alongside the mainnet: testnet and devnet.
 These environments allow us to simulate real-world scenarios with node communications and smart contract interactions.
 Testnet is a pre-production environment, mirroring mainnet 1:1, while devnet offers a faster-paced testing ground, featuring one-hour-long epochs for rapid iterations.